RBI Grade B Exam Dates, Notification, Vacancies & Job Profile

 My Phase I score is simply over the cutoff, I won’t be able to make it:

 Statistics demonstrate that only 3 percentile students clear Phase 1.
 This should motivate you instead of getting disheartened.
-The race isn’t finished yet.

 Another oversight.
 RBI doesn’t give enough time for Phase II.
 A few weeks are given after Phase 1 and you can’t even cover English descriptive in those few days.

-So let’s not go to diverse subjects like ESI and FM.
-Make sure to prepare for Phase II from day 1.
+So, make sure to prepare for Phase II from day 1.

 I am getting a great score in SSC and IBPS/I am planning for UPSC, RBI ought to be a cakewalk: